Top Solar Energy Stocks in India (2026)

 • Strengthening Solar Grid Infrastructure: The Government has allotted ₹1,500 cr. to strengthen the solar power grid.

-• PLI Scheme for Solar Manufacturing: The Production-Linked Incentive (PLI) scheme extension backs the solar energy companies in India.
+• PLI Scheme for Solar Manufacturing: The Production-Linked Incentive (PLI) scheme extension backs the solar companies in India.

 Future of Solar Energy Stocks in India